hofstadter-io/cuetorials.com/content/overview/foundations.md

 You'll also want to start with small schemas and build them up into more complex instances.

+### Order is Irrelevant

+Cue's unification system resolves values, schemas, and constraints regardless of order and which files may contain them.

+{{< codePane file="code/overview/foundations/order.html" title="order.cue" >}}

+More generally, unification is associative, commutative and idempotent.

 ### Values Cannot Be Changed

 One of the most important aspects of Cue to understand is that __values cannot be changed__.